 Trimethylolpropane triacrylate is a multifunctional monomer with a wide range of industrial applications.
-Trimethylolpropane triacrylate and pentaerythritol triacrylate were nominated for study by the National Cancer Institute for multi-dose dermal carcinogenicity studies with a high priority based on its high production volume and use, the potential for human exposure, and the lack of adequate chronic toxicity and carcinogenesis data.
+Trimethylolpropane triacrylate and pentaerythritol triacrylate were nominated for study by the National Cancer Institute for multi-dose dermal carcinogenicity studies based on their high production volume and use, the potential for human exposure, and the lack of adequate chronic toxicity and carcinogenesis data.
 The compounds are representatives of multifunctional acrylates used and produced in much smaller quantities than the basic acrylates.
 From the available data in the literature, the critical effects of trimethylolpropane triacrylate and pentaerythritol triacrylate are skin and eye irritation (Mortensen, 1992; Kanerva et al., 1998; NTP, 2005a; Mancuso and Berdondini, 2008).
 Repeated dermal exposure to humans or animals leads to contact dermatitis and corrosion of the skin (Nethercott, 1978; Björkner et al., 1980; Dahlquist et al., 1983; Nethercott et al., 1983; Parker and Turk, 1983; Clemmensen, 1984; Maurice and Rycroft, 1986).
 Both chemicals are moderate to strong sensitizers in experimental animals and humans.
 In dermal carcinogenicity studies on 10 related acrylates and methacrylates, results were negative for trimethylolpropane triacrylate and pentaerythritol triacrylate associated carcinogenic activity in male mice (Andrews and Clary, 1986; Van Miller et al., 2003).
 The experimental designs of those studies were considered not to meet the current standards of chemical carcinogenicity evaluation.
 The NTP studies were performed in two phases.
 In the first phase, toxicity studies of trimethylolpropane triacrylate and pentaerythritol triacrylate were conducted in rats and mice, and carcinogenicity studies of these chemicals were conducted in a transgenic mouse model.
-In the second phase presented in this Technical Report, traditional 2-year studies were conducted in male and female rats and mice.
+In the second phase presented in this Technical Report, traditional 2-year studies of trimethylolpropane triacrylate were conducted in male and female rats and mice.

-In the first phase, the 2-week and 3-month dermal studies showed that both trimethylolpropane triacrylate and pentaerythritol triacrylate affect the site of application (SOA) in F344/N rats and B6C3F1 mice (NTP, 2005a,b).
-The microscopic examination of the skin (SOA) showed hyperplasia, hyperkeratosis, and inflammation; however, no systemic toxicity was observed.
-To test for carcinogenicity as well as to test the potential of the Tg.AC hemizygous mouse model, the carcinogenicity of trimethylolpropane triacrylate and pentaerythritol triacrylate was studied in the

-Tg.AC hemizygous mouse model.
-Both chemicals produced neoplasms at the site of application in a dose-related fashion.
+In the first phase, the 2-week and 3-month dermal studies showed that both trimethylolpropane triacrylate and pentaerythritol triacrylate affect the site of application in F344/N rats and B6C3F1 mice (NTP, 2005a,b).
+The microscopic examination of the skin at the site of application showed hyperplasia, hyperkeratosis, and inflammation; however, no systemic toxicity was observed.
+To test for carcinogenicity as well as to test the potential of the Tg.AC hemizygous mouse model, the carcinogenicity of trimethylolpropane triacrylate and pentaerythritol triacrylate was studied in the Tg.AC hemi-Both chemicals produced zygous mouse model. neoplasms at the site of application in a dose-related fashion.
 Pentaerythritol triacrylate was found to be a more potent dermal carcinogen than trimethylolpropane triacrylate in the Tg.AC hemizygous mouse model.
-The results of transgenic mouse studies were presented to the NTP Board of Scientific Counselors' Technical Reports Review Subcommittee in the spring of 2002 as definitive studies for carcinogenicity; however, the Board did not accept the NTP recommendations because the Tg.AC hemizygous mouse was not considered a suitable model for carcinogenicity evaluation.
-Therefore, the reports were published as part of the new study report series on toxicity and carcinogenicity findings from genetically modified models rather than as part of the report series on general toxicity and carcinogenicity.
+The results of transgenic mouse studies were presented to the NTP Board of Scientific Counselors' Technical Reports Review Subcommittee in the spring of 2002 as definitive studies for carcinogenicity; however, the Board did not consider the Tg.AC hemizygous mouse a suitable model for carcinogenicity evaluation.
+Therefore, the reports were published as part of a study report series on toxicity and carcinogenicity findings from genetically modified models rather than as part of the report series on general toxicity and carcinogenicity.